MrClogsworthYT/Game-Haxe/README.md

-# GameJolt FNF Integration
+# Game Haxe
+Game Haxe is supposed to add gamejolt support to any Haxeflixel (and potentially other game engine) project!

-## This project is designed to be used with **Friday Night Funkin**.
-This allows you to add trohies in your GameJolt gamepage and award them to the user along with adding scores to leaderboard tables!
+## This allows you to add trohies in your GameJolt gamepage and award them to the user along with adding scores to leaderboard tables!

 ### Included in the repo is the API to add trophies and the state (GameJoltLogin) to sign the user in.

 ### Have any issues?
-Report them to the repo via <a href="https://github.com/TentaRJ/GameJolt-FNF-Integration/issues">Github Issues</a>!
+Report them to the repo via the issues tab!

-### -tenta

-# PLANS:

-### <a href="https://github.com/TentaRJ/GameJolt-FNF-Integration/projects/1">Github Project link</a>

 # REQUIREMENTS:

-I will be editing the API for this, meaning you have to download my custom haxelib library, <a href="https://github.com/TentaRJ/tentools">tentools</a>.
+i will be editing the API for this, meaning you have to download tenta's custom haxelib library, <a href="https://github.com/TentaRJ/tentools">tentools</a>.

 You also need to download and rebuild <a href="https://github.com/haya3218/systools">Haya's version of systools</a>.